96ndaniela/sptfy/README.md

 ### to do
 ```
 ── run local
-── run docker  / build
-── decide on features ( decided on tempo, might use ranking for top 10 that aren't already in their playlist )
-── check all libraries needed
+── make visual prettier bro, sike
-── test
+── test again with a dummy csv
-── visualization: will need to be tempo of the playlist itself + popularity chart of the recommendations
+── cry more
 ```

 ### logic
 ```
-── user input should be from 4 users (.csv)
+── user input should be from 4 users (.csv) or a new file that has at least: id, song's name & artist
-── must find existing playlist in dataset & another that matches an average tempo for it
+── must find existing playlist in dataset ( playlist_name ) & another that matches the average tempo for all songs
-── neds to rank them in popularity to meet context 3.a : *a good starting point is that you have popularity scores for each song. how can you use this scoring to create recommendations?*
+── shows possible song recommendations based in popularity to meet context 3.a : *a good starting point is that you have popularity scores for each song. how can you use this scoring to create recommendations?*
 ── should return top 10 tracks: keypoint being, not in the list, fulfilling 3.a
-── needs to have tempo similarity for user's current preferences + popularity score of the songs (rank new suggestions)
+── needs to have tempo similarity for user's current preferences + popularity score of the songs ( rank new suggestions )
 ```